microprediction/monteprediction/TFRO.md

 ## Ways you can help me if you have capital *and are actively investing* in early-to-mid stage

-Well yes, that is relevant.
+Well yes, that is relevant!